sigon426/app-preciocarburante/README.md

 http://app-preciocarburante.rhcloud.com/diesel

+Data can be filter by 'date' (Ej: `date=20160301`), by administrative division ('Provincia' or 'Municipio') selecting only specific provinces or municipios (Ej: `filter=only-this&admin=Provincia&list=barcelona`, or `filter=not-this&admin=Provincia&list=barcelona`).
+Also there is a brand filter if you only want to display specific REPSOL or CAMPSA stations (Ej: `filter=only-this&admin=Provincia&list=barcelona&rotulo=CAMPSA`).

+There is also available a geospatial filter, you can select a bounding box like this: `date=20160309&filter=bbox&rectangle=-4.314,41.961,-3.048,42.819`, if you dont know the coordinates of the bounding box you can use the gear icon :cog: on the right side to set the current map view as the bounding rectangle.

-## Dataset Filters
+## How to use the dataset Filters

-### If we want to compare the prices of gasolina 95 on specific provinces on 01 march 2016, let's use the filter:
+### If we want to compare the prices of gasolina 95 on 3 specific provinces on 01 march 2016, let's use the filter:

 http://app-preciocarburante.rhcloud.com/gasolina95?